kevinmarrec/cloudstack/.github/CONTRIBUTING.md

 4. Run `bun run build` to build the packages: the playground will use the built packages.

-5. Test locally your changes by running the playground in your local environment using `bun run playground` (requires [Docker Compose](https://docs.docker.com/compose/)).

-6. Check your changes in the browser.
+5. Run `bun run playground` and check your changes in the browser.

-7. Run the checks: `bun run check` and the tests: `bun run test`.
+6. Run the checks: `bun run check` and the tests: `bun run test`.

-8. Commit and push your changes to your fork using conventional commits.
+7. Commit and push your changes to your fork using conventional commits.
 Then, create a pull request to the `main` branch of the Cloudstack repository:

 ```shell
 git add .